MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ### Safety Performance Indicators

-The **Safety Performance Indicators** tool in the Safety Management tab lists each product goal's validation target and acceptance criteria with their descriptions for quick reference.
+The **Safety Performance Indicators** tool in the Safety Management tab aggregates each product goal's validation target and acceptance criteria with its safety and AI metrics.
+Safety metrics such as SPFM, LPFM and DC, along with AI-specific measures like false-negative or precision rates, can be compared against the planned validation targets.
+This view highlights how acceptance criteria translate into measurable indicators and whether current performance meets the required safety objectives.

 ### Safety Management Toolbox